Fl4gu1z0wsky/CEH/README.md

 **PEM** - Privacy-Enhanced Mail - It is a file format for storing and sending cryptographic keys, certificates, and other data.
 While the original standards were never broadly adopted, and were supplanted by PGP and S/MIME, the textual encoding they defined became very popular.
 The PEM format was eventually formalized by the IETF in RFC 7468.

 **SET** - Secure Electronic Transaction - It is a communications protocol standard for securing credit card transactions over networks, specifically, the Internet.
 It is a set of security protocols and formats that enabled users to employ the existing credit card payment infrastructure on an open network in a secure fashion.
 However, it failed to gain attraction in the market.
 Visa now promotes the 3-D Secure scheme.

+**Cloud deployement** - It indicates how the cloud services are made available to users.

+   - **Public* cloud.
+As the name suggests, this type of cloud deployment model supports all users who want to use a computing resource, such as hardware (OS, CPU, memory, storage) or software (application server, database) on a subscription basis.
+   - **Private cloud**.
+It is typically infrastructure used by a single organization.
+The organization itself may manage such infrastructure to support various user groups.
+   - **Hybrid cloud**.
+In a hybrid cloud, an organization makes use of interconnected private and public cloud infrastructure.
+Many organizations use this model when they need to rapidly scale up their IT infrastructure.
+   - **Community cloud**.
+This deployment model supports multiple organizations sharing computing resources that are part of a community; examples include universities cooperating in certain areas of research.

 **PCI-DSS** - Payment Card Industry Data Security Standard - It is an information security standard for organizations that handle branded credit cards from the major card schemes.
 On the clause 11.3 it is said: "Perform external penetration testing at least annually and after any significant infrastructure or application upgrade or modification".
 Here are some reommandation:
 **Build and Maintain a Secure Network**